Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Thermalization demographics for quantum Ising spin chains with symmetry

 \subsection{Demographics of eigenstate thermalization}

 We finally consider the subsystem ETH \cite{Dymarsky:2016ntg, Lashkari:2016vgj, He:2017vyf}, which has been extensively studied for integrable $(1+1)$-dimensional conformal field theories \cite{biroli2010effect, mori2016weak, iyoda2017fluctuation, He:2017vyf, He:2017txy, Basu:2017kzo, Guo:2018pvi, Dymarsky:2019etq, chen2024subsystem}.
 Here, we will consider the subsystem ETH for the non-integrable Ising chains.
-Since the conserved charge $\Pi$ commutes with the Hamiltonian $H$, thus the eigenstates are also the superselection states.
+Since the conserved charge $\Pi$ commutes with the Hamiltonian $H$, the eigenstates are also the superselection states.
 As in the usual case for subsystem ETH, we first consider the demographics $S_A^e$ when comparing with the canonical ensemble thermal state, i.e., p-GGE specified by $\beta_0$, and the result is shown in Fig.\ref{SE_B0_pgge_nint_Ising}.
-We see the subsystem ETH holds well for $A=1$ and worsens as $A$ increases.
+We observe that the subsystem ETH performs well for $A=1$ and deteriorates as $A$ increases.
 We expect this $A$-dependence will be similar when considering the GGE or the other p-GGE.
-Thus, we now only consider the demographics of the subsystem ETH for only $A=1$.
-The demographics for GGE specified by $(\beta_0, \beta_1)$ and p-GGE by $\beta_1$ are shown in Fig.\ref{SE_SA_nint_Ising}, in which we also compare with their counterparts of typical-state thermalization hypothesis.
+Thus, we now only consider the demographics of the subsystem ETH for $A=1$ only.
+The demographics for GGE specified by $(\beta_0, \beta_1)$ and p-GGE by $\beta_1$ are shown in Fig.\ref{SE_SA_nint_Ising}, in which we also compare with their counterparts of the typical-state thermalization hypothesis.
 Interestingly, for both eigenstates and typical states, the subsystem thermalization hypothesis works better for the GGE than the p-GGE specified by $\beta_1$.
-On the other hand, the subsystem thermalization hypothesis works better for the typical states than the eigenstates for a chosen type of thermal ensemble state.
+On the other hand, the subsystem thermalization hypothesis works better for typical states than for eigenstates of a chosen type of thermal ensemble state.
 Our results verify the subsystem ETH in a broader context than the canonical ensemble and also show an interesting comparison with the typical-state thermalization hypothesis.